• Home

 Wisteria

-• Flowers in late May.
+• Flowers in late May/ early June.

 • Grows stems that become the size of small tree trunks, ensure your support for it is strong enough.